Herr, deine Augen sehen nach dem Glauben

 2. Recitative (Bass)

-Where is the power of His Word,
+Where is the power of his word,

-but, if it persists in its obdurate way,
+in its obdurate disposition,

-He abandons it to the heart’s arrogance.
+He [God] gives it over to the heart’s conceit.

 3. Aria (Alto)

-from God’s grace.
+Even from its God’s grace.

 4. Arioso (Bass)

-not knowing that the goodness
+Do you not know that God’s goodness

-against the day of wrath
+on the day of wrath

-and revelation of the righteous
+and of the revelation

-Part Two
+Part 2

 5. Aria (Tenor)